Job Readiness Job Search Services

 • skills assessment,

-• resume writing and
+• resume writing, and

-• completing a master application.
+• completing a master job application.

-The workshops include setting up email and conducting group exercises.
+The workshops include setting up an email account and conducting group exercises.
 In addition to completing the workshops, the client continues to report to the center on a daily basis and begins to work individually with a counselor who assists the client in developing an individualized Job Search Plan.
 The individualized Job Search Plan consists of tailoring resumes and cover letters for a specific job, providing job leads, helping with interviewing techniques, assisting with online applications and assisting with other tools.

 Job Search Referral Criteria